saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 ```

-### Connect Virtual USB to a Real Android Device Live Testing Session
+### Connect adb to an Android device with Virtual USB

-When Virtual USB connects to your live testing session, it will return a success message, and a link to watch the device running your test in real time.
+When Virtual USB connects to your real device, it will return a success message, and a link to watch the device running your test in real time.

 ```sh
 37D274BC3A65A34BB3DA4DDF7B77E341		Motorola Moto Z		ANDROID		7.0		https://app.saucelabs.com/live/mobile/dataCenters/US/devices/Motorola_Moto_Z_real/shared/05d4d541-b75c-40dd-bc9e-e28672f0279c